hyperjumptech/monika/docs/src/pages/guides/configuration-file.md

     message: response time is slow
 ```

-For further documentation on alerts, see the [guide here](https://monika.hyperjump.tech/guides/alerts) here.
+For details on alerts and how you can configure different triggers, see the [guide here](https://monika.hyperjump.tech/guides/alerts) here.

 ## Notifications

 Once an alert is triggered, Monika can send a notification through any of of the supported channels.

-A simple desktop alert is shown below:
+A simple desktop alert for instance is done in two lines, see below:

 ```bash
 notifications: